|

 is based on the original manga.
 Material that is new to

-the series is called "filler";
+the series is called "filler" —

-present in the original manga.
+it "fills" up time between events that were present in the original manga.
 Sometimes this filler can

 create inconsistencies, however; Toei Animation (the company